 The mouth-watering local delicacies

 Syros’ local produce is part of the culture every bit as much as the architecture and history.
 The icing sugar-dusted loukoumia (Turkish delight) and halvadopita (soft nougat with fillings like nuts or cranberries) are a legacy of 19th-century migrants from Asia Minor.
-Look for the sausages (flavoured with fennel and garlic), louza (an air-dried beef meze marinated in red wine and spices) and a selection of local cheeses (San Michali, sweet gruyere and spicy Kopanisti) in delicatessens in Ermoupoli.
+Look for the sausages (flavoured with fennel and garlic), louza (an air-dried pork meze marinated in red wine and spices) and a selection of local cheeses (San Michali, sweet gruyere and spicy Kopanisti) in delicatessens in Ermoupoli.
 And if you’re on the ferry, look out for the man selling Syros delights before leaving port.
 He’s a cult figure.

 The quaint fishing village of Kini